 Linking taxation to the inflation rate allows the government to rely on excise taxes as a consistent source of revenue.

 High alcohol tax rates also have the added benefit of helping safeguard the people from alcohol harm.
-Taxation is the single most impactful best buy alcohol policy solution recommended by the World Health Organisation (WHO).
+Taxation is the single most impactful best buy alcohol policy solution that the World Health Organization (WHO) recommends.

 Best Buy solutions to prevent alcohol harm